PSLmodels/Tax-Calculator/taxcalc/validation/CSV_OUTPUT_VARS.md

-following components: (a) employee plus employer share of OASDI FICA taxes; (b) employee plus employer share of HI FICA taxes; (c) self-employment tax from Form 1040 line57; and (d) additional Medicare tax from from Form 1040 line62a or Form 8959 line18.
+following components: (a) employee plus employer share of OASDI FICA taxes; (b) employee plus employer share of HI FICA taxes; (c) self-employment tax from Form 1040 line57; and (d) additional Medicare tax from Form 1040 line62a or Form 8959 line18.
 These payroll tax components are calculated under the assumption that taxpayer and spouse, if present, each hold only one wage-or-salary job during the year so that Form 1040 line71 is always zero, and that employers (illegally) never withhold for the Additional Medicare Tax so that